-Below are some examples of logo designs we have created from scratch for our clients in the corporate sector.
-Please remember, your logo will be completely unique to your business.
-These real examples are just to give you an idea of the quality you can expect.
+Look below are some examples of corporate logo design we have created recently from for our clients in the corporate sector.
+When you make your construction logo design it will be completely unique to your business.
+These are just examples to give you an idea of the quality you can expect.
 You can change to view examples from a different industry by using the drop down menu.

 Do You Have Any Questions?